Join us for an adventure in flavor!

 Baja Fish Tacos

-These Baja Fish Tacos are delicious.
+These Baja Fish Tacos are one of my favorite handheld meals.
 Soft tortillas packed full of beer battered fish, pico de gallo, avocado and chipotle mayo.

 Is there any more fun meal than tacos?
 We eat them all the time.
-Some staples are our Ground Beef Tacos and Korean Beef Tacos.
-And when we want a real treat, it’s hard to beat our Birria Tacos.
+Some staples in our home are Ground Beef Tacos and Grilled Chicken Tacos.
+And when I want a real treat, it’s hard to beat my Birria Tacos.

-Today, we’re going the fish route.
+Today, I am going the fish route.
 These are some seriously tasty tacos!
+They are very similar to our Baja Shrimp Tacos.

 Baja Fish Tacos